Guide

 How often should a commercial fire alarm be tested?

-BS 5839-1 recommends that a commercial fire alarm system is tested weekly — operating one manual call point, rotating to a different one each week — and inspected and serviced periodically by a competent person, commonly at intervals of no more than six months.
+BS 5839-1 recommends that a commercial fire alarm system is tested weekly — operating one manual call point, rotating to a different one each week — and inspected and serviced periodically by a competent person, commonly at intervals of approximately six months.
+The 2025 edition states a five-to-seven-month window between service visits, measured from the acceptance date — one of the changes covered in our BS 5839-1:2025 changes guide.
 The exact regime follows BS 5839-1 and the building's fire risk assessment.
 The weekly test is carried out by the responsible person or a nominated person on site; the periodic servicing is a job for a competent engineer.

 What is a fire alarm test key?